Migrating rabble.ca from Drupal to

 We also implemented a breadcrumb navigation scheme throughout the site to improve UX and help readers discover higher-level content

-“I cannot say enough good things about The Code Company.
+I cannot say enough good things about The Code Company.
 What impressed us most was the team’s commitment and drive to make the launch deadline.
-To see a project as complex as this done on budget, on time, is admirable.”

-Kim Elliott, Publisher
+Kim Elliot, Publisher rabble.ca

 A complex data migration and content clean-up

-Due to the way author bios had been set up (as custom taxonomies), a standard mapping process wasn’t possible.
+Due to the way author bios had been set up – as custom taxonomies – a standard mapping process wasn’t possible.

 Instead, our migration team embarked on a complex exercise to:

-bespoke content workflow
+Bespoke content workflow

 Cutting through editorial complexity